f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-2-active(config)# system database config reset-default-config true
     syscon-2-active(config)# commit

 Once this has been committed both controllers need to be rebooted manually.
-Login to the active controller and enter config mode and then issue the **system reboot controllers standby** command, this will reboot the standby controller first.
+Login to the active controller and enter config mode and then issue the **system reboot controllers controller standby** command, this will reboot the standby controller first.
 Run the same command again but this time reboot the **active** controller.

 .. code-block:: bash